solana-labs/solana/docs/src/apps/backwards-compatibility.md

 along with each Solana software release and should always be compatible between `PATCH` updates of a particular `MINOR` version release.

+#### Release Channels

+- `edge` software that contains cutting-edge features with no backward compatibility policy
+- `beta` software that runs on the Solana Tour de SOL testnet cluster
+- `stable` software that run on the Solana Mainnet Beta and Devnet clusters

+#### Major Releases (x.0.0)

+`MAJOR` version releases (e.g. 2.0.0) may contain breaking changes and removal of previously deprecated features.
+Client SDKs and tooling will begin using new features and endpoints that were enabled in the previous `MAJOR` version.

 #### Minor Releases (1.x.0)

-Experimental changes and new proposal implementations are added to _new_ `MINOR` version releases (e.g. 1.4.0) and are first run on Solana's Tour de SOL testnet cluster.
-After those changes have proven to be stable, the Mainnet Beta cluster will be updated to the new `MINOR` version.
+New features and proposal implementations are added to _new_ `MINOR` version releases (e.g. 1.4.0) and are first run on Solana's Tour de SOL testnet cluster.
+While running on the testnet, `MINOR` versions are considered to be in the `beta` release channel.
+After those changes have been patched as needed and proven to be reliable, the `MINOR` version will be upgraded to the `stable` release channel and deployed to the Mainnet Beta cluster.

 #### Patch Releases (1.0.x)

 Low risk features, non-breaking changes, and security and bug fixes are shipped as part of `PATCH` version releases (e.g. 1.0.11).
+Patches may be applied to both `beta` and `stable` release channels.

 ### RPC API

 Patch releases:
-- New RPC endpoints and features
 - Bug fixes
 - Security fixes
+- Endpoint / feature deprecation

 Minor releases:
-- Endpoint / feature deprecation
+- New RPC endpoints and features

+Major releases:
-- Removal of previous `MINOR` version deprecated features
+- Removal of deprecated features

 ### Rust Crates